Fiestas Patrias in Peru: Independence Day, History and Traditions

 Frequently Asked Questions about Fiestas Patrias

-When are Fiestas Patrias in Peru?
+When are the Fiestas Patrias in Peru?

-Fiestas Patrias are celebrated annually on July 28th and 29th.
+The Fiestas Patrias are celebrated annually on July 28th and 29th.

 What is celebrated on July 28th?

-July 29th is dedicated to the Armed Forces and the National Police of Peru.
+July 29th is dedicated to the armed forces and the national police of Peru.

-Where do the main celebrations take place?
+Where do the most important celebrations take place?

-Which dishes are eaten during Fiestas Patrias?
+Which dishes are eaten during the Fiestas Patrias?

 Sources

-Historical literature on Peru's independence and José de San Martín
+- Historical literature on Peru's independence and José de San Martín